Skip to content

 The results is split into two folders, for ease of comparison, and for handling stochastic/variable outputs (timestamps, generated ids, llm outputs, third party api responses etc).

-• test_results: Updated every time the tests is ran.
+• __test_results__: Updated every time the tests is ran.
 Compare with snapshots when doing snapshot style assertions.
-Add this to your .gitignore file.
+Add this to your .gitignore file (this can be done automatically when using the snappylapy init command).

-• snapshots: Updated only when --snapshot-update flag is used when running the test suite.
+• __snapshots__: Updated only when --snapshot-update flag is used when running the test suite, or using the snappylapy update command.
 Commit this to your version control system.

 Usage